Yeshiva-University-CS/Yeshiva-University-CS.github.io/README.md

 9.  ~Publish to Github Pages (post about it after Succos)~
 10. ~Add link to old summer~
 11. ~Add selectable links to faqs~
-12. Make site index
-13. Ensure Judah can set up and work with it
-14. ~Ensure Github Pages publishing works smoothly~
+13. ~Ensure Github Pages publishing works smoothly~
-15. TOC on top of FAQ page (I think can do this with kramdown {:toc}, but have to experiment on Github Pages)
+14. ~TOC on top of FAQ page (I think can do this with kramdown {:toc}, but have to experiment on Github Pages)~
+15. Point to new URL